 Educational Psychology, Ph.D.

-- develop teachers who are scholars and encourage inquiry-based learning and creative production; and
+- Developing scholar-teachers who promote inquiry-based learning and creative scholarship

-- develop researchers in exceptionalities, learning and development, and/or quantitative methods.
+- Producing leading researchers specializing in exceptionalities, learning and development, and quantitative methods

 Admission to Doctoral Program